Skip to Main Content

 Planning Your Visit

 Long Grain sits at 20 Washington Street in Camden's compact downtown, within walking distance of the harbour and the main commercial strip.
 Camden is most easily reached by car from Portland, roughly 80 miles to the south, or from Bangor to the northeast.
 The town has no major airport, so most visitors arrive by road.
 Given the seasonal nature of Camden's dining scene, visiting during the summer months means higher demand across all restaurants in town, and Long Grain's national profile means it draws diners who have specifically sought it out rather than stumbled in.
 For those visiting from further afield and building an itinerary around serious regional American dining, it fits naturally alongside other destination restaurants covered in our guides, including Single Thread Farm in Healdsburg, Addison in San Diego, Albi in Washington, D.C., Emeril's in New Orleans, and The Inn at Little Washington.
-Phone, hours, and booking details are not published in the current record, so confirming availability directly with the restaurant before visiting is advisable, particularly during peak summer weeks.
+Reservations are recommended, and hours are Tuesday through Sunday with Monday and Sunday closed, so planning ahead is wise, particularly during peak summer weeks.

 In Context: Similar Options